-Before directional drilling hit the construction scene, there was excavation.
 We offer trenching and light excavation services.
-In some situations, excavation or trenching is a more feasible, cost-effective alternative to drilling.
+In rare situations, excavation or trenching is a more feasible, cost-effective alternative to drilling.
 It depends on the surroundings but most of the time it's because there is sharp turn or very short length to shoot.
 And when things are too tight for even the mini-excavator, we're not afraid to grab a shovel.

 When pulling back steel, copper, ductile iron, or any other rigid pipe, it is usually necessary to excavate a trench leading up to the bore hole.
 This allows the material to gradually be pulled to depth.
 In these circumstances, the pipe is fused, welded, or screwed together on ground level and gradually pulled to depth, eliminating the stress of flexing or bending.